Playing with FireThe Weird Tales of Arthur Conan Doyle

 Sir Arthur Conan Doyle

-British Library Hardback Classics consists of 6 total books.
+British Library Hardback Classics: Gilded Nightmares consists of 18 total books.
 The current recommended reading order for the series is provided below.